 It’s best to choose the booking method that suits you.
 I prefer using the website or app, but I call when I need to make changes or special requests, such as asking for rooms close to each other.
 Calling Amtrak may be the best option if you’d like someone to guide you through the process and answer questions.

-If accommodations are available on the trains, you can usually adjust your trip.
+You can usually adjust your trip if accommodations are available on the trains.
 However, a price difference may result in a refund or an extra charge, depending on the circumstances.

 Remember that you can cancel your trip without a penalty within 24 hours of purchasing.
 If you plan to share a bedroom with others, ensure all passengers are included in the same reservation when booking.
 Amtrak will not assign you a room with someone you don’t know.